-South africa: EFF promises radical reforms | Africanews
+South Africa's opposition EFF promises radical reforms | Africanews

 Economic Freedom Fighters President, Julius Malema called on his supporters to unseat the ANC.

-white people will no longer eat alone, we are coming to sit on the dinner table and if you are refusing us on a dinner table we are going to destroy that dinner table.
+White people will no longer eat alone, we are coming to sit on the dinner table and if you are refusing us on a dinner table we are going to destroy that dinner table.
 No one is going to eat until all of us in South Africa eat from the same dinner table.
 That's what we are fighting for.

 “Let us stop these corrupt who steal your money, they don’t give you water, they don’t give you electricity and they haven’t given you roads for the past 25 years.
 That nonsense will stop on the 8th, we must bring that nonsense to an end.”